DeBerry-Homer Elementary School

 Springfield, MA

-The current DeBerry Elementary School is located on a 5.5 acre site surrounded on two sides by a dense urban residential neighborhood.
-The site has no drop-off/pick-up area, and buses drop-off students on one street and pick-up in the parking lot in the afternoon.
+The original DeBerry Elementary School was located on a 5.5 acre site surrounded on two sides by a dense urban residential neighborhood.
+The site had no drop-off/pick-up area, and buses droped-off students on one street and picked them up in the parking lot in the afternoon.

-The City’s goal is to combine the DeBerry and Homer Schools, meeting current and future educational program needs with flexible spaces that can be adapted.
+The City’s goal was to combine the DeBerry and Homer Schools, meeting current and future educational program needs with flexible spaces that can be adapted.
 Flexible learning environments, small group instruction, special education, and program relationships and organization are paramount in the new school’s design.
-The Homer School houses two Primary Learning Centers, a district-wide, low-incidence program for students with significant developmental delays.
+The Homer School, now renamed for legendary civil rights crusader Benjamin Swan, houses two Primary Learning Centers, a district-wide, low-incidence program for students with significant developmental delays.
 PLC classrooms provide developmentally appropriate specialized instruction using a multi-sensory and center-based learning approach.
 A modified curriculum is provided to support accessibility using an approach that focuses on academic achievement, social-emotional growth, and adaptive skills.

 Location Springfield, MA